 Meet Team GB's Paralympic curling team

-Nikki Fox tries out wheelchair curling with the team, before they head to Pyeongchang for the Paralympic Games.
+Nikki Fox tries out wheelchair curling with the team, before they head to Pyeongchang.

 -